andrewjholbrook/sparseBMDS/README.md

 `MassiveMDS_mse.R`/ `LT_mse.R`/`HD_mse.R`: calculate mean MSE and median error for the latent variables and sigma respectively (under specified and misspecified cases)

+`band_sensitivity.R`/ `GE_sensitivity.R`/ `prior_mse.R`: calculate mean MSE and median error for the latent variables and sigma respectively (varying model assumptions)

 `gaussian_grid.R`: simulate data from known Gaussian distributions and run HMC for a fixed sigma, returns the mean of the estimated latent locations across the iterations

 `efficiency_comparison.R`: compare the time and the minimum effective sample size (ess) across different MCMC algorithms (MH, HMC) and BMDS variants (full BMDS, landmark sBMDS, banded sBMDS)

 2. `data_graphs`: simulation output used for the plots in the sBMDS manuscript

-3. `fluBMDS`: apply sBMDS variants to four influenza subtypes
+3. `fluBMDS`: apply sBMDS variants to four influenza subtypes.

 `flufunc.R`: functions to compute the viral latent locations' priors and posteriors and run an HMC sampler

 `fluSampler.R`: create the influenza subtype tree and run the HMC sampler

 `fluPlots.R`: generate plots of viral diffusion rates and calculate Hellinger distances

+4. `EN_clust`: code to apply sBMDS variants to arXiv abstract data

-4. `results_graphs`: the plots in the sBMDS manuscript
+5. `results_graphs`: the plots in the sBMDS manuscript

-5. `rmd_files`: code used to generate the plots
+6. `rmd_files`: code used to generate the plots

+Please contact `amisheth26@g.ucla.edu` or `aholbroo@g.ucla.edu` for access to influenza or ArXiv data.